009——Build log——Updated weekly

 Researching Alternative Hardware

 After our previous meeting with a researcher in the electrical impedance tomography field, we have had a lot to think about, I went into this project thinking the EIT-KIT from MIT was going to be the solution our imaging problems.
-However after doing further research we have decieded to move forward with the Red Pitaya board for further testing.
+However after doing further research we have decided to move forward with the Red Pitaya board for further testing.
 This device (specifically the Red-Pitaya STEMlab 125-14) offers us more customizable hardware, and higher dB readings than that of the EIT-KIT.
-Though subsituting size for strength, we believe it can still be a portable, accessible, and cost effective imaging tool.
+Though substituting size for strength, we believe it can still be a portable, accessible, and cost effective imaging tool.
 Additionally this specific hardware has been referenced in multiple EIT papers.
 Though we will consult with professionals we believe this is the path EIT-tek will be heading.

 #pivot#dev-log